 Or speak at a big corporate conference—or on stage at a hotshot industry event like the World Domination Summit.

-My clients and program participants have done all of these things—and their secret to winning big stages always comes down to the same five things.
+My clients and program participants have done all of these things—and their secret to winning big stages always comes down to employing these keynote speaker tips.

 My speakers become go-to darlings for event organizers because they: